 – Christina Boswell, University of Edinburgh, UK

 'The regional features of migration patterns and processes have long been important for scholars and policymakers in understanding migration trends, impacts and trajectories, as well as migration possibilities.
 Critical analysis of regional migration governance has been more muted.
-Coming right on the eve of the implementation phase of the Global Compact on Migration, this book guides us through variations and particularities in regional migration governance globally.
+Coming right on the eve of the implementation phase of the Global Compact for Migration, this book guides us through variations and particularities in regional migration governance globally.
 It will certainly become a go-to resource for researchers, policymakers and practitioners alike.'

 – Marie McAuliffe, Australian National University and the International Organization for Migration, Switzerland